 As part of the program, we prepare a will, property power of attorney, and health care power of attorney for you, and a third-party (“15.1”) supplemental needs trust for your child.
 In addition, we prepare a memorandum regarding asset titling and beneficiary designations, a memorandum regarding supplemental needs trust implementation, and an estate plan illustration to accompany the legal documents.
 The program does not include preparation of a self-funded (“(d)(4)(A)”) supplemental needs trust.

 Can the documents be amended?

-Your wills and powers of attorney may be amended at any time.
-The supplemental needs trusts generally may not be amended, except that they may be modified to comply with applicable law, and they include flexibility to update the succession of trustees.
-In addition, until the trusts are actually funded, you can effectively make other desired changes by creating new supplemental needs trusts with your desired terms and updating your wills and beneficiary designations to pour into the new trusts.
+Your will and powers of attorney may be amended at any time.
+The supplemental needs trust generally may not be amended, except that it may be modified to comply with applicable law, and it includes flexibility to update the succession of trustees.
+In addition, until the trust is actually funded, you can effectively make other desired changes by creating a new supplemental needs trust with your desired terms and updating your will and beneficiary designations to pour into the new trust.

 Are the powers of attorney for me or for my child?

 The powers of attorney are for you.
 They name a succession of people to make medical and financial decisions for you in the event of your incapacity.

 How do these documents differ from those you provide your regular clients?

 The documents themselves do not differ from those we provide our regular clients, except that the document choices are more limited.
 For example, we do not prepare living trusts or incorporate estate tax planning provisions as part of the program.
 In addition, to minimize the complexity of the planning, and thereby to help keep program costs down, we place limits on the choices of fiduciaries and on the alternatives for distributing assets at death.View Program Limitations

 What limitations are there in my document choices?